JoneMus/Swipper_frontend/README.md

 </p>

 ## My participation
-In the begining I was part of the desining process and helped to get final desing done.
+In the beginning I was part of the desining process and helped to get final desing done.
 When coding phase stared my main tasks were implementing Match page and settings.
 Later on I did bug fixing and added some features.

 ### Match page